Darwin's Radio: Plot summary

-The international response to the threat of SHEVA was to form a special task force that would work alongside the Centers for Disease Control and Prevention (CDC) to find a vaccine.
-Because the "disease", called "Herod's Flu", was already in the genome of every person on Earth, the only two options were to inhibit the activation of the SHEVA gene by discovering the signal it used or to abort the second-stage fetus.
-Due to the rapid mutation rate of the missing-link signal molecule, preventing the activation of the gene was infeasible.
+The international response to the threat of SHEVA is to form a special task force that works alongside the Centers for Disease Control and Prevention (CDC) to find a vaccine.
+Because the "disease", called "Herod's Flu", is already in the genome of every person on Earth, the only two options are to inhibit the activation of the SHEVA gene by discovering the signal it used or to abort the second-stage fetus.
+Due to the rapid mutation rate of the missing-link signal molecule, preventing the activation of the gene is infeasible.

-The second option, abortion, was already a controversial issue and the proposal of handing out free RU 486 was met with social upheaval, adding to the already-chaotic social scene.
-The general public believed that the government was not placing due importance on the death of countless fetuses or that it already had a cure and refused to release it.
-In response, government research facilities were forced to test prospective treatments prematurely and could not pursue explanations for SHEVA outside of the "disease" category because of the potential reactions from the masses.
-It was not until viable second-stage fetuses were born that the idea of SHEVA being a part of evolution rather than a disease began to grow from a few isolated sources.
+The second option, abortion, was already a controversial issue, and the proposal of handing out free RU 486 is met with social upheaval, adding to the already-chaotic social scene.
+The general public believes that the government is not placing due importance on the death of countless fetuses or that it already has a cure and refuses to release it.
+In response, government research facilities are forced to test prospective treatments prematurely and cannot pursue explanations for SHEVA outside of the "disease" category because of the potential reactions from the masses.
+It is not until viable second-stage fetuses are born that the idea of SHEVA being a part of evolution rather than a disease begins to grow from a few isolated sources.